ErikMcClure/erikmcclure.github.io/content/blog/cpp-constructors-memory-and-lifetimes.md

   return retval;
 }
 {{</pre>}}
-The ability to run a destructor when something goes out of scope is an incredibly important part of writing good C++ code, becuase when a function returns, *all* your variables go out of scope when the stack unwinds.
+The ability to run a destructor when something goes out of scope is an incredibly important part of writing good C++ code, becuase when a function returns, *all* your variables go out of scope when the stack is popped.
 Thus, all cleanup that is done during destructors is gauranteed to run no matter when you return from a function.
-Destructors are gauranteed to run **even when you throw an exception!** This means that if you throw an exception that gets caught farther up in the program, you won't leak memory, because C++ ensures that the stack unwinds correctly when processing exception handling, so all destructors are run in the same order they normally are.
+Destructors are gauranteed to run **even when you throw an exception!** This means that if you throw an exception that gets caught farther up in the program, you won't leak memory, because C++ ensures that everything on the stack is correctly destroyed when processing exception handling, so all destructors are run in the same order they normally are.

 This is the core idea behind smart pointers - if a pointer is stored inside an object, and that object deletes the pointer in the destructor, then you will never leak the pointer because C++ ensures that the destructor will eventually get called when the object goes out of scope.
 Now, if implemented naively there is no way to pass the pointer into different functions, so the utility is limited, but C++11 introduced **move semantics** to help solve this issue.
 We'll talk about those later.
 For now, let's talk about different kinds of lifetimes and what they mean for when constructors and destructors are called.